Langflow vs. n8n Comparison

 Enterprise pricing is custom. n8n charges per workflow execution regardless of step count, so a 50-step workflow costs the same as a 2-step one.
 Users and active workflows are unlimited on all paid tiers.

-ZoomInfo uses custom-quoted, seat-and-credit-based pricing with no publicly listed prices.
-ZoomInfo Lite is a permanent free tier (not a trial) with access to the B2B database and 10 monthly export credits.
+ZoomInfo pricing is free to start with consumption credits based on usage.
+ZoomInfo Lite is a permanent free tier, not a trial, with access to the B2B database and monthly export credits.
+API access is included in all relevant plans.

 The investment is higher, but so is the output: verified data that eliminates the need to build and maintain your own data collection, verification, and enrichment infrastructure.